owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 Voila!
 With dRuby, we use begin+rollback to isolate changes of web services calls to the database, instead of having to delete+insert for every test case.
 A huge performance boost!
-The *begin_remote_transaction* method and the *rollback_remote_transaction* method can be refactored out to *spec_helper.rb*.
-Now our web services client tests have little difference from usual ActiveRecord unit tests.
+We can easily refactor out the *begin_remote_transaction* method and the *rollback_remote_transaction* method to *spec_helper.rb*, so that our web services client tests have little difference from usual ActiveRecord unit tests.

 {% highlight ruby %}
 # client/spec_helper.rb